I dyed my hair bright red last week.

 Of course, all this is a very poor model of human identity and expression, and so when people invariably deviate from restrictive social norms, new terms will need to be coined to denote such people.

-I think such terms may be important for practical and political purposes; they can help such people find one another, and organize for common causes.
+I think such terms may be useful for practical and political purposes; they can help such people find one another, and organize for common causes.
 However, ultimately, they’re probably pretty poor descriptors, and probably don’t capture some deeper reality.

 Many people are much better acquainted with these issues than me, and face far more serious consequences for aspects of their persons that are much more important than hair color.
 But for my part, perhaps my bright red hair will serve as a helpful reminder.